finalclass/dobj/README.md

 ### `silentGet(path:string) : *` and `silentDel(path:string) : dobj`

-These methods are a "silent" version of get and del.
+These methods are a "silent" versions of get and del.
 If you call them on paths that does not exists no exception will be thrown.
 If path is incorrect `silentGet` will return `undefined` and silentDel will remain silent and return dobj as normal `del`.